seemywingz/in3D/README.md

 # GG
-A relatively simple Go powered OpenGL Graphics Library
+A relatively simple Go powered OpenGL Graphics Engine

 Create a new Window, Get OpenGL Context, Setup Camera Projection, create 3D triangle, Draw!
 Go Ahead, you can do it yourself...